 |

-features nurses as empowered storytellers engaged to share their stories of healing, resilience, and health advocacy — as thought-leaders across the global public space.”
-“NIGH's support derives from private donations, sponsorships, partnerships and with substantial in-kind and pro-bono contributions and volunteering.
+8 powerful Sessions.
+This Series features student nurses as empowered story tellers engaged to share their stories of healing, resilience, and health advocacy — as thought-leaders across the global public space.”
+“NIGH's support derives from private donations, sponsorships, partnerships and with substantial in-kind and pro-bono contributions and volunteering.”

 Current Focus